 - Avoid all physical contact when taking photos with the opposite sex.
 In fact, it is a good idea to maintain distance out of respect for this holy place

 - The white temple is open year-round and costs 50 baht to foreigners.
-That’s under $2 CAD per person (hurray for budget traveling!)
+That’s under $1.50 USD per person (hurray for budget travelling!)

 - Plan to spend about one to two hours at this temple